caruby/core/doc/sops/change.md

         git push origin fix-gleason-score

-* When you are ready to merge your changes to the master, then get the most recent version of the server master and rebase the tracking branch:
+* When you are ready to merge your changes to the master, then get the most recent version of the server master:

-        git pull --rebase origin master
+        git pull origin master

 * There will not be a merge conflict unless you applied changes to the master branch without pushing the changes to the server.
 If there are conflicts, then resolve each